MMotaFerreira/LakeFishAssessment/README.md

-This Shiny application replicates the **DeLFI-Site** module used in Germany to assess the ecological status of fish communities in lakes, based on the principles described in the official DeLFI documentation.
+This Shiny application replicates the **DeLFI-Site** module used in Germany to assess the ecological status of fish communities in lakes, based on the principles described in the official DeLFI documentation (Ritterbusch & Brämick, 2015).

 🔗 **Live app**: [LakeFishAssessmentApp on shinyapps.io](https://mmotaferreira.shinyapps.io/LakeFishAssessmentApp/)